 In the theoretical part of the training, trainees are provided with all technical information related to the safe operation of passenger and goods lifts.
 The most common topics in this section are:

-• Correct preparation of the workplace.
+• Correct preparation of the workstation

 Practical part